Play-To-Earn-Currency/manager/README.md

 - ptenft burnnft: burns the token nft provided

 ### Server Owners Commands
-- distributejson: starts distributing the tokens to the loved players (json)
+- distribute-tokens-json.js: starts distributing the tokens to the loved players (json)
-- distributedb: starts distributing the tokens to the loved players (database)
+- distribute-tokens-db.js: starts distributing the tokens to the loved players (database)
 - > Executing this command will instantly start distributing, be careful
+- host-payment-request.js: manually host the http payment server

 # Scripts